Sathyaprakashsp666/team-ixigo.com/README.md

 # Ixigo- Website Clone
-A website where user can first register then they can book bus ticket with different types of buses.
-E.g AC buses,non AC ,volvo etc

-Tech stack:HTML,CSS,redux,nodejs,mongodb

 <!-- Ixigo is an OTA platform allows travellers to book train, flight & bus tickets, hotels and cabs, while providing travel utility tools -->